Built to Last Improvements Built to Last

 Concrete block (CMU)

-The workhorse of residential retaining walls.
-Strong, durable, and cost-effective for walls of any height.
-Ryan builds CMU walls with rebar reinforcement, concrete-filled cores, and proper footings.
-They can be finished with stucco, stone veneer, or left with a clean block face.
+The workhorse — strong and cost-effective at any height, with rebar, concrete-filled cores, and proper footings.
+Finish with stucco, stone veneer, or a clean block face.

 Natural stone